Is Hemp Oil The Same As CBD Oil

 What Are the Benefits of Hemp Seed Oil?

 Other than the nutritional values mentioned earlier, hemp seed oil also offers a few more different uses – mainly in skincare and PMS relief.

 Research says hemp seed oil can help people with eczema; the study found that it may improve symptoms of the condition, including itching and dryness.
 According to the study, this response occurs from the effects of hemp seed oil’s omega-6 and 3’s fatty acid.

-Cannabis sativa is a natural source of gamma-linolenic acid (GLA), which scientists have found can reduce inflammation that occurs with menopauseoccurs with menopause.
+Cannabis sativa is a natural source of gamma-linolenic acid (GLA), which scientists have found can reduce inflammation that occurs with menopause.
 And studies suggest that hemp seed oil can help alleviate PMS symptoms by lowering the prolactin hormone.